 Can my family give me the money for a downpayment on a home purchase in Massachusetts?

 Absolutely!
-As a matter of fact, anyone can give another person – family or not – up to $13,000 per year without having to file a gift tax return.
+As a matter of fact, according to IRS guidelines for 2018, anyone can give another person – family or not – up to $15,000 per year without having to file a gift tax return.

 - A copy of the bank statement for the account that was the source of the gifted funds.

 Buying a home in Massachusetts?
 Get the legal help you need.
 For more information, contact the Law Offices of Joshua Blumen, P.C.
 781-784-2500.